astriaai/astria-docs/docs/api/0-overview.md

 For tunes request with the same `title`, idempotency will return the existing tune object and will not create a new one.
 This is useful for cases where you want to make sure you don't create duplicate tunes.
 In this case set the tune title to a unique value such as a UUID which identifies the transaction.

-For prompts request with the same `text` and `seed`, idempotency will return the existing prompt object and will not create a new one.
+For prompts request with the same attributes (text, negative, seed, hires_fix, super_resolution ....), idempotency will return the existing prompt object and will not create a new one.